 - are more likely to talk to them, perhaps due to loneliness.

 Older people often fit the bill.
 Some older people might be suffering from dementia, which could affect their decision-making process, or they might also feel lonely, which might make them more likely to talk to people.

 It’s important to know about the types of scam and how to spot them (see below) as scammers can be very convincing.
 Many victims don’t realise that they are being tricked and believe that scams only happen to ‘other people’.

-If you’re worried that a loved one could be vulnerable to scams, talk to them about common scams to look out for.
+If you’re worried that a relative or loved one could be vulnerable to scams, talk to them about protecting themselves and the common scams to look out for.

 Here, we describe some of the most common phone scams and offer advice on how to deal with them.

 Doorstep scammers will have a variety of tricks to scam you out of money.
 We explain how to spot a doorstep scam.